integrated-reasoning/KeyHippo/README.md

     K->>V: Store in auth.jwts: (secret_id: UUID of stored secret, user_id: userId)
     K-->>S: Return api_key (derived, not stored)
     S-->>B: Return API key to client
 ```

 This design offers several key security benefits:

-**Unique Key Generation:**

-- Each invocation of `keyhippo.create_api_key` produces a distinct key, regardless of input consistency.
-This is achieved through the incorporation of UUIDs, timestamps, and multi-stage cryptographic operations.
+- **Unique Key Generation:** Each invocation of `keyhippo.create_api_key` produces a distinct key, regardless of input consistency.

-**Temporal Uniqueness:**

-- The use of high-precision timestamps in the key generation process ensures that keys created in rapid succession remain unique.
+- **Temporal Uniqueness:** The use of high-precision timestamps ensures that keys created in rapid succession remain unique.

-**Cryptographic Irreversibility:**

-- The multi-stage hashing process, involving JWT signing and multiple HMAC operations, renders the key generation process cryptographically irreversible.
+- **Cryptographic Irreversibility:** The multi-stage hashing process renders the key generation process cryptographically irreversible.

-**Breach Resilience:**

-- In the event of a database compromise, the stored hashes provide no mechanism to regenerate or deduce the original API keys.
+- **Breach Resilience:** In the event of a database compromise, the stored hashes provide no mechanism to regenerate or deduce the original API keys.

-**Separation of Concerns:**

-- The utilization of Supabase Vault for secret management adds an additional layer of security, separating critical components of the key generation process.
+- **Separation of Concerns:** The utilization of Supabase Vault for secret management adds an additional layer of security.

-This approach ensures that API keys remain secure and unrecoverable, even in scenarios involving potential database exposure or repeated generation attacks.

 ### Authenticated API Request Flow